Cambridge (Tas.)

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Cambridge suburb at $58,607 and average income at $72,088.
-This compares to Greater Hobart's median income of $54,577 and average income of $65,190.
-Based on Wage Price Index growth from June 2023 to September 2025, estimated current incomes are approximately $64,233 (median) and $79,008 (average).
-As per the 2021 Census, Cambridge's household, family, and personal incomes cluster around the 72nd percentile nationally.
-Income distribution shows that 34.8% of residents fall within the $1,500 - $2,999 range, similar to regional trends at 32.2%.
-After housing costs, residents retain 88.5% of income, reflecting strong purchasing power and the area's SEIFA income ranking in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Cambridge's median income among taxpayers is $58,607.
+The average income in the suburb is $72,088.
+This is higher than the national average and compares to Greater Hobart's median of $54,577 and average of $65,190.
+Based on Wage Price Index growth of 10.95% since financial year 2023, current estimates for Cambridge would be approximately $65,024 (median) and $79,982 (average) as of March 2026.
+According to the 2021 Census, incomes in Cambridge cluster around the 72nd percentile nationally.
+The predominant income bracket spans 34.8% of locals, with 596 people earning between $1,500 and $2,999.
+This is similar to the broader area where 32.2% occupy this bracket.
+After housing costs, residents retain 88.5% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income